Women's Equality Day

 Most rewardingly, in 2017 we walked beside social justice organizers to bring attention and support to prevention of police violence against people of color in Marion County and support of community efforts to reduce Marion County neighborhood gun violence.

-We followed 9 bills regarding Voting Rights, Equal Pay, Hate Crimes Protection, and Abortion were introduced to the
+We followed 9 bills regarding Voting Rights, Equal Pay, Hate Crimes Protection, and Abortion introduced to the

 2017-18 Indiana General Assembly.